International-Data-Spaces-Association/IDS-G/core/Technologies/ids-rest/README.md

 ### Identification and Location

-Following the IDS Information Model, IDS entities, like Participants, Connectors, or Resources, are represented by information documents containing a description <!--use the term self-description (document)?--> .
+Following the IDS Information Model, IDS entities, like Participants, Connectors, or Resources, are represented by information documents containing a description.
 In addition, each IDS entity has its own unique identifier.
 This identifier must be a unique URI.

 IDS components can use this URI to find a document representing the entity.
  For instance, Connector A (https://example.org/ConnectorA) asks the IDS Metadata Broker for information about a Connector B (https://example.org/ConnectorB).
-Subsequently, the Broker responds with a document containing a representation of the current state of the Connector B (ConnectorB.jsonld) as far as it <!--what is "it"?-->has stored it.
+Subsequently, the Broker responds with a document containing a representation of the current state of the Connector B (ConnectorB.jsonld) as far as it has stored it.

-Note that in this example, the URI of Connector B is not necessarily equal to the URL (https://companyB.com/ids/connector/) at which it's endpoints (https://companyB.com/ids/connector/data/) are located. <!--don't understand the sentence--> Furthermore, Connector A must know the Broker's endpoint URL (https://industrialdataspace.jiveon.com/external-link.jspa?url=https%3A%2F%2Ftools.ietf.org%2Fhtml%2Frfc6749 ) in advance <!--what for?-->.
-Connector A can then lookup the received document representing Connector B (ConnectorB.jsonld), discover the endpoint URL, and send a request to it. <!--Given this example I presume, the Connector description entails information on what endpoints to use.
-But I strongly needed to read between the lines.
-Also it is not clear that the current approach is described-->
+Note that in this example, the URI of Connector B is not necessarily equal to the URL (https://companyB.com/ids/connector/) at which it's endpoints (https://companyB.com/ids/connector/data/) are located.
+Furthermore, Connector A must know the Broker's endpoint URL (https://industrialdataspace.jiveon.com/external-link.jspa?url=https%3A%2F%2Ftools.ietf.org%2Fhtml%2Frfc6749 ) in advance.
+Connector A can then lookup the received document representing Connector B (ConnectorB.jsonld), discover the endpoint URL, and send a request to it.

 The REST and LDP approach is significantly different.
 The identifying URI is bound to the location of the entity itself.
 Therefore, Connector B must not use